hopeit-git/hopeit.engine/README.md

 ## Current status and roadmap

-- **UPCOMING FEATURES:**: `hopeit.engine` 0.3.0 introduced the ability to use different Stream Managers in order and enable custom integrations.
-We are planning to create plugins to provide a `hopeit.engine` based Stream Processing engine to optionally use instead Redis Streams, simplifying operations in some scenarios.
+- **UPCOMING FEATURES:**: `hopeit.engine` 0.3.0 introduced the ability to use different Stream Managers and enable custom integrations.
+We are planning to create plugins to provide a `hopeit.engine` based Stream Processing engine to optionally use instead of Redis Streams, simplifying operations in some scenarios.
 Thanks to this modularization, also Kafka integration can be supported in the future.

 - **MAY 2021**: `hopeit.engine` version 0.3.0 released: we moved the modules redis-storage, readis-streams and fs-storage to independent plugins; Python 3.9 is now supported.
 Please check [release-notes](docs/source/release-notes.rst) for minor breaking changes made to configuration files.